4sarathbabu/4sarathbabu.github.io/posts/2016/p1_research_tools.md

 code.
 On the other hand, Python insists proper indentations (spaces at the beginning) for code blocks to make the code more organized and readable to keep up with the design philosophy of Python.
-Two of the most popular versions Python are Python 2.7 and 3.0.</p>
+Two of the most popular versions Python are Python 2.7 and 3.0.

-<p>Python supports variety of programming paradigms such as functional
-programming, object oriented programming (popularly known as OOP), aspect oriented programming, and structured programming.
+Python supports variety of programming paradigms such as functional programming, object oriented programming (popularly known as OOP), aspect oriented programming, and structured programming.
 The wide acceptance of Python resulted in the development of code libraries for